MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ```

-You have now successfully updated the SKU properties in your Azure container registry description.
+You have now successfully updated the SKU properties in your Azure Container Registry description.

-## Use GET to retrieve your Azure container registry
+## Use GET to retrieve your Azure Container Registry

-Use the "get" HTTP method to get the description of the Azure container registry you just created along with its new update.
+Use the "get" HTTP method to get the description of the Azure Container Registry you just created along with its new update.
 Here is an example of the syntax:

 # [Bash](#tab/bash)